Foundation Model for Composite Microstructures: Reconstruction, Stiffness, and Nonlinear Behavior Prediction: Results and Discussion

 \subsubsection{Linear probing}

-To assess the utility of the latent features extracted by the MMAE, we performed linear probing by training a linear regression model on top of the fixed pre-trained embeddings to predict the homogenized stiffness components.
-We investigated the impact of the masking ratio used during pre-training on the linear probing performance for both the short-fiber and circular inclusion composite datasets.
+To evaluate the representational quality of the pretrained encoder, we conducted linear probing using the [CLS] token output from MMAE.
+A lightweight linear regressor with 257 trainable parameters was trained on top of the frozen embeddings to predict the homogenized stiffness components.
+Since the regressor lacks the capacity to adapt or refine the latent features, its performance directly reflects the quality and transferability of the representations learned during self-supervised pretraining.

-Fig.~\ref{fig:linear_probing_SFC} presents the linear probing performance on the short-fiber composite dataset.
-The results indicate that the validation set R2 scores decrease significantly as the masking ratio decreases from 35\% to 15\%, suggesting that very low masking ratios during pre-training may reduce the informativeness of the latent features for linear probing.
-However, the performance remains relatively stable and satisfactory when the masking ratio exceeds 45\%.
-Notably, the highest validation set R2 score of 0.93 is achieved at a masking ratio of 85\%, indicating that higher masking ratios can lead to more effective feature learning during pre-training.
-These findings highlight the importance of selecting an appropriate masking ratio to ensure the extraction of meaningful representations that generalize well to downstream tasks.

-Fig.~\ref{fig:linear_probing_circle} presents the linear probing results on the circular inclusion composite dataset.
-Despite the MMAE being pre-trained on short-fiber composites, the latent features are still effective for predicting the properties of circular inclusion composites.
-Similar to the short-fiber composite results, an extremely low masking ratio during pre-training adversely affects performance.
-However, when the masking ratio exceeds 25\%, the performance generally remains high, with average validation set R2 scores exceeding 0.975.
-The slight dip in performance at a masking ratio of 75\% suggests some sensitivity to the masking ratio, but overall, the results demonstrate the generality of the learned embeddings across different composite types.

-These findings demonstrate that the choice of masking ratio during pre-training significantly influences the quality of the features extracted by the MMAE for linear probing tasks.
-A higher masking ratio encourages the model to learn more robust and generalizable representations, which are crucial for accurate predictions without further fine-tuning.
-This observation aligns with findings in other domains where increased masking ratios in masked autoencoders lead to better feature learning\cite{lee2024max, he2022masked, georgescu2023masked}.
+Fig.~\ref{fig:linear_probing_SFC} presents the results on the short-fiber composite dataset.
+The validation $\mathrm{R}^2$ scores drop significantly as the masking ratio decreases from $30\%$ to $10\%$, while higher masking ratios yield improved performance, peaking at $\mathrm{R}^2=0.94$ under $80\%$ masking.
+This trend reflects the impact of masking on representational learning: when too few patches are masked, the reconstruction task becomes overly simple, enabling the model to rely on visible patch interpolation rather than learning abstract and microstructurally informative features.
+Consequently, the resulting representations exhibit limited generalization, which is particularly evident in linear probing.

+Fig.~\ref{fig:linear_probing_circle} shows the results for the circular-inclusion dataset.
+While this morphology was not explicitly included during pretraining, it can be regarded as a geometric special case within the short-fiber composite family.
+The model maintains high performance ($\mathrm{R}^2 > 0.975$) across most masking ratios, with only a slight dip at $75\%$.
+These results indicate that the learned representations remain effective for this specific configuration.